AidoP/yutani/readme.md

 # Wl
-`wl` is a Wayland client and server library for Rust.
+`wl` is a generic IPC and Wayland client and server library for Rust.

 This is **not** a Rust binding for libwayland, rather, this crate is a standalone implementation of the Wayland Protocol.
 `wl` consists of primitives for communication using the Wayland wire protocol and a [macro](https://github.com/AidoP/wl-macro) for generating glue code from Wayland protocol descriptions in the TOML format.

+# Generic IPC
+`wl` makes no assumptions about the implemented interfaces - the only requirement is a single default display object.
+This makes `wl` a fully fledged IPC library outside of the high-level Wayland protocol.
+Once client support is close to completion expect to see an example IPC system for media controls.

 # Why TOML